At-home intolerance testing for food & environmental triggers.

 • Situations where a full vet workup isn’t financially or practically possible.

-We’re proud to offer a simple, non-invasive alternative to expensive vet testing - with fast results and clear next steps you can take immediate action on.
+We’re proud to offer a simple, non-invasive alternative to expensive vet testing - with fast results and clear next steps, you can start making practical changes with confidence.

 Q. How does the test work?

 Our award winning lab uses hair-based bioresonance.
 Bioresonance is a non-invasive technology that measures the energetic frequencies emitted by hair or fur samples.
-Every substance—whether food, environmental trigger, or nutrient—has its own unique frequency.
-When a sample is tested against hundreds of these frequencies using specialised equipment, it can detect imbalances or potential sensitivity patterns in the body.
+Every substance - whether food, environmental trigger, or nutrient, has its own unique frequency.
+When a sample is tested against hundreds of these frequencies using specialised equipment.
+It identifies patterns that may indicate sensitivities to certain foods or environmental factors

 Q. Are at home dog allergy tests accurate?

-Our test uses bioresonance hair analysis, a method that’s been used for years in holistic health and veterinary practices.
-While no test can guarantee 100% accuracy, our results provide valuable insights that can help you identify food and environmental sensitivities that may be affecting your dog.
+At-home intolerance tests are not a replacement for veterinary allergy testing, but they can provide useful insight into possible food and environmental sensitivities.
+Our test uses bioresonance hair analysis, a method that’s been used for years within holistic health and veterinary practices.
+While no test can guarantee 100% accuracy, our results provide useful guidance to help you identify food and environmental sensitivities that may be affecting your dog.

-Many of our customers have reported clear improvements in their dog’s symptoms after making simple changes based on their results.
+Many customers report improvements after making changes based on their results, although outcomes can vary.

 Q. What’s the difference between allergies and intolerances in dogs?